chriskirknielsen/chriskirknielsen.com/src/projects/codepen-generators/index.md

 Liam Neeson is a gem.
 He's a great actor and has gravitas.
 He's also played in a lot of movies relatively recently that have a similar "vibe", following the "Taken" movie formula.
 As such, it got me thinking, could we predict his next movie using this generator?

-I grabbed a bunch of images of him, created a bunch of fake titles and taglines (in two parts), and some results are very believable, while others are just plain hilarious (at least to me!).
+I grabbed a handful of photos of him, created a bunch of fake titles and taglines (in two parts), and some results are very believable, while others are just plain hilarious (at least to me!).
 Have fun!

 {% codepen "https://codepen.io/chriskirknielsen/pen/ExwRYXO", "result", 560 %}